AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Appearance.md

 The sample below shows how to adjust the appearance of the timeline:

 ```
-// configure the appearance of the timeline
+// configure the visual settings of the timeline
 var timeline = chart.getTimeline();
 timeline.rowEvenFill("gray 0.3");
 timeline.rowOddFill("gray 0.1");